 Contact: Shannan Marcak, 928-638-7958

-Grand Canyon, Ariz. – The North Rim of Grand Canyon National Park has received wetting rains over the last week due to the onset of monsoonal moisture patterns in Northern Arizona.
-As a result, fire managers on the North Rim of Grand Canyon National Park are making plans to burn piles of woody debris within the next 30 days as weather and fuel conditions allow.
+Grand Canyon, Ariz. - Fire managers on the North Rim of Grand Canyon National Park are making plans to burn piles of woody debris over the next 30 days as weather conditions allow.

 Smoke impacts from these pile burning projects are expected to be minimal.
-However, visibility may be reduced along Highway 67.
-Coordination with the Arizona Department of Environmental Quality is already underway.
+Coordination with the Arizona Department of Environmental Quality is underway.

 Last updated: February 24, 2015